AdaCore/gnatstudio/docs/programmers_guide/intermodule_communication.rst

   However, in some other cases, the subprograms are only executed until one of them indicates that it has accomplished a useful action, and that no other subprogram from this hook should be called.
 These are called **action hooks**.
-  This is the fundamental mechanism used by GPS to request for instance the edition of a file: the module that wishes to display a file executes the hook "open_file_action_hook" with the appropriate argument.
+  This is the fundamental mechanism used by GNAT Studio to request for instance the edition of a file: the module that wishes to display a file executes the hook "open_file_action_hook" with the appropriate argument.
 At this point, all subprograms bound to this hook are executed, until one of them acknowledge that it knows how to edit this file (and hopefully opens an editor).
 Then no other